josh-wong/zune-software-setup/docs/01_getting-started.md

 Before you begin set up, confirm that you can turn on your Zune device and that is working as expected.

-> **Note**
->
+!!! note

-> I confirmed that these instructions work when using a Zune HD.
+	I confirmed that these instructions work when using a Zune HD.
 If you have an earlier Zune model, you should be able to follow these instructions as well.
 However, the apps and games can be installed only on a Zune HD.

 ## Prerequisites